danielkrupinski/tic-tac-toe-cpp/README.md

 # tic-tac-toe-cpp
 Console version of tic-tac-toe game.
-Programmes in C++.
+Programmed in C++.